LMarshallAfzal/SEG-small-group-project/README.md

 <br/>
 **To do this on MacOS (Chrome): Visit https://chromedriver.chromium.org/downloads and download the appropriate webdriver for your chrome version (settings -> about chrome) then extract the file and move 'chromedriver' to '/usr/local/bin' [using finder, click on the "go" menu then "go to folder" and paste the path]**
 <br/>
-**To do this on MacOS (Firefox): Visit https://github.com/mozilla/geckodriver/releases and download the appropriate webdriver for your macOS version (settings -> about chrome) then extract the file and move 'chromedriver' to '/usr/local/bin' [using finder, click on the "go" menu then "go to folder" and paste the path]**
+**To do this on MacOS (Firefox): Visit https://github.com/mozilla/geckodriver/releases and download the appropriate webdriver for your macOS machine  then extract the file and move 'geckodriver' to '/usr/local/bin' [using finder, click on the "go" menu then "go to folder" and paste the path]**
 <br/>
 **To do this on Linux (Chrome) : Visit https://chromedriver.chromium.org/downloads and download the appropriate webdriver for your chrome version (settings -> about chrome) then extract the file.
 Enter these commands in to your ubuntu terminal: **
 <br/>